MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 ## What are the connector limitations?

-* When you **publish** a Microsoft-built connector, it might take a few minutes for the connection to be created.
+* When you **publish** a Microsoft-built connector, it can take a few minutes for the connection to be created.
 During that time, the connection will show its status as pending.

-* The [Microsoft 365 admin center](https://admin.microsoft.com) doesn't support editing the **search schema** after a connection is published.
-To edit the search schema, delete your connection and then create a new one.

-* Ingestion throughput is throttled at about four items per second.
+* Ingestion throughput is throttled at approimately four items per second.

 * There is no support for schema updates.
 After you create a connection setup, there's no way to update the schema.
 You can only delete and re-create the connection.

 * There is a connection limit.
 Each tenant can create up to 10 connections.

-* Edit support for connection is not available.
-Once the connection has been created, you can't edit or change it.
+* You cannot edit or change a connection after it has been created.
 If you need to change any details, you must delete and recreate the connection.